jupyterlab/extension-examples/command-palette/README.md

 we want to inject into the `activate` function in the `JupyterFontEndPlugin`.

 `ICommandPalette` provides the method `addItem` that links a palette entry to a command in the command registry.
-It requires two arguments: the unique command id and the command category (that can be either an existing or a new one).
-And optionnaly, you can specify the arguments that will be passed to the command when executed from the palette.
+It requires two arguments: the unique command id and the command category (that can be either an existing category or a new one).
+And optionally, you can specify the arguments that will be passed to the command when executed from the palette.

-When running JupyterLab with this extension active, the following message should appears in the web browser console after clicking on the command in the palette:
+When running JupyterLab with this extension, the following message should appears in the web browser console after clicking on the command in the palette:

 ![Command Palette](../_images/command_palette.png)